level66network/vcd-influxdb/README.md

 Duplicate 'config.php.tpl' as 'config.php' and edit the setting according your needs.

 ### Grafana
-Import Dashboards into Grafana and update all vCPU calculations with the speed processor (in our case 2.4 GHz).
+Import Dashboards into Grafana and update all vCPU calculations with the speed your processors (2.4 GHz in our case).

 ## Run